18F/uswds-jekyll/pages/about/compute.md

 [Request Software](/support/request-software)<br>

-## Starkville, MS HPC Cluster
+## Atlas HPC Cluster | Starkville, MS
-ARS researchers will also have access to a Cray system in Starkville, MS through an agreement with the Mississippi State University to supplement Agency scientific computing capacity.
-Installation and testing of the cluster will begin in December 2019.
+ARS researchers also have access to a Cray system in Starkville, MS through an agreement with the Mississippi State University to supplement Agency scientific computing capacity.
+Same SCINet credentials are used to connect to Atlas as to other SCINet HPC clusters.

+Atlas cluster consists of 228 standard compute nodes, 8 high memory compute nodes and 4 GPU nodes.
+All nodes run on Linux Centos and compute jobs are managed by the SLURM scheduler.
+The system is configured with a login node, which users access to submit compute jobs to the SLURM scheduler.

-## Beltsville, MD HPC Cluster
+## Orion HPC Cluster | Beltsville, MD
 A second Agency-owned HPC cluster is planned for Beltsville, MD and will consist of a blend of compute nodes and multi-tier storage.